qooxdoo/qooxdoo/docs/core/annotations.md

 database access for the CUSTOMER database table.

-Each property which is to be sent to the client is marked with an instance of the serverio.annotations.Property annotation; note that in this design, it can be a static instance (e.g. from getDefaultInstance()) or a whole new instance where a special customisation is required.
+Each property which is to be sent to the client is marked with an instance of the `serverio.annotations.Property` annotation; note that in this design, it can be a static instance (e.g. from getDefaultInstance()) or a whole new instance where a special customisation is required.

-These annotations provide all the information that is required for a static method such as serverio.Database.save() to be able to store the object's properties - it can iterate all the properties, discover which is the unique server ID for updates, apply customised name mapping on a particular property (eg "creditLimit"), and know the endpoint to send the data to.
+These annotations provide all the information that is required for a static method such as `serverio.Database.save()` to be able to store the object's properties - it can iterate all the properties, discover which is the unique server ID for updates, apply customised name mapping on a particular property (e.g. "creditLimit"), and know the endpoint to send the data to.

 Note also how there are two different sets of annotations mixed in together, one for form validation in the UI and another for serialising to the server; the